pravalikaarunkumar/CS-4679---Reinforcement-Learning/README.md

 # K-Arm Bandit Recommendation System

-## Problem Statement

-To design a recommendation system using the K-Arm bandit framework.
+## Problem Statement: To design a recommendation system using the K-Arm bandit framework.
 This recommendation system has multiple items, and each time a user interacts with the system, an item should be recommended.
 Over time, the system should learn which are preferred and adjust its recommendations accordingly.
 The goal is to model a trade-off between exploring and exploiting.

 For the K-Arm bandit problem where the system must balance exploration and exploitation, one solution is the epsilon-greedy method – an approach to handle the trade-off.